 “From the sourcing of ingredients used in our restaurants’ ingredients to the building of our casitas and cabanas on the beach to our eco-conscious amenities and water preservation practices, everything the Ahau Collection of resorts and hotels does is with a mindful eye on the earth.” —Ahau Collection

-If you’re looking for an oasis in Tulum with a green thumb, you can feel good about staying at Alaya.
+If you’re looking for an oasis in Tulum, you can feel good about staying at Alaya.
 Reserve your stay here.

 7. Pepem Eco-Luxury Hotel